 #6 The final implosion of MMT

 #8 How MMT enlightens Washington

-Related 'MMT = Trumponomics' and 'MMT: for the record' and 'How MMT makes everybody happy' and 'MMT in a nutshell' and 'Fake religion, fake science, fake news, and false complaints' and 'Economics debate ― just another variant of hardcore wrestling'.
+Related 'MMT = Trumponomics' and 'MMT: for the record' and 'How MMT makes everybody happy' and 'MMT in a nutshell' and 'Fake religion, fake science, fake news, and false complaints' and 'Economics debate ― just another variant of hardcore wrestling' and 'Economists: Time to say goodbye'.
 For the full-spectrum refutation of MMT see cross-references MMT.